sumeetkhatri/QuTIpy/README.md

 ## Requirements

 The code requires Python 3, and apart from the standard numpy and scipy packages, it requires cvxpy if you want to run SDPs (e.g., for the diamond norm).
+It requires sympy for symbolic computations.

 ## Examples